All Episodes

 I wonder if Kermit Gosnell might someday get an award.

-From the UK Daily Mail, an attempt to ban American bosses from asking employees to hand over their Facebook login details has been blocked by Congress.
+An attempt to ban American bosses from asking employees to hand over their Facebook login details has been blocked by Congress.

 There is this thing out there that it's called the Cyber Intelligence Sharing and Protection Act.

-Now see to it that things aren't pirated and stolen.
+And its alleged purpose is to protect intellectual property and to see to it that things aren't pirated and stolen.

-And the people in Hollywood are for the most part for it in premise, but they have rejected the actual legislation, this and its predecessor.
+And the people in Hollywood are, for the most part, for it in premise, but they have rejected the actual legislation, this and its predecessor.

-In other words, your employer, if this law ever is signed into law, this bill signed into law, your employer will be allowed.
+In other words, your employer, if this law ever is signed into law, this bill signed into law, your employer will be allowed, in fact, will you must give your employer your Facebook login data so that you can be monitored.

 Handing over passwords could legally be a condition of acquiring or keeping a job.